4 Things You Shouldn’t DIY in Your Bathroom Renovation

 However, one builder did this and forgot to isolate the water.

-When they disconnected the basin, full bore water not only flooded the bathroom, but caused significant damage to other areas of the house which weren’t in the scope of works.
+When they disconnected the basin mixer, water not only flooded the bathroom, but caused significant damage to other areas of the house which weren’t in the scope of works.

 When it came time to claim on their insurance for the damages, it wasn’t paid out because the builder engaged in works they were not licensed to do.

 Action: Organise a plumber to disconnect the fixtures for you.
-You can isolate the water to your premises so the site is ready for the plumber to disconnect and cap the services.
+You can isolate the water to your property so the site is ready for the plumber to disconnect and cap the services.

 Organise an electrician to isolate power too.
-Once the services are isolated, feel free to work with your builder to remove tiles, walls and debris from the site.
+Once the services are isolated, you can work with your builder to remove tiles, walls and debris from the site.

 Connecting fixtures to different plumbing waste points

-To save money on a renovation, it’s advised to keep plumbing in the same position.
+To save money on a renovation, it’s recommended to keep plumbing in the same position.
 This can be cost and time-effective because the plumbing is already in place.

 If you choose to create a different layout, please involve your plumber to know what can and can’t be connected to which waste.